Defending the sustainability and function

 Write to your MP!

-about hedgerow management - it really matters!
+Talk about hedgerow welfare - it really matters!

 Help positive changes in practice to gain ground before cascade failure